browserify-rails/browserify-rails/README.md

 ## Coffeescript

 Coffeescript is handled seamlessly, if you name your files `*.js.coffee`.
-That way the coffeescript compiler will already have done it's work, when are putting the javascript tools to work.
+That way the coffeescript compiler will already have done it's work, when we are putting the javascript tools to work.

 ## Contributing